 What is the Community Collection?

-What are the results of this church year’s Community Collections?
+What are the results of recent Community Collections?

 From September 2019 to February 2020, the congregation generously gave $8,942 to support the Community Food Share, UUA United Nations Office, Loaves and Fishes, AMOR, Options, and Transylvania Partnership Church.
 Additionally, the congregation gave nearly $4,000 for the minister’s discretionary fund.